Matchbox (song): Perkins recording

 After recording "Your True Love" at Sun Records studio, Carl Perkins' father, Buck suggested that he write a song based on snatches of lyrics that he remembered.
 Buck knew only a few lines from the 1927 song from the recordings by Jefferson or the Shelton Brothers.
 As Perkins sang the few words his father had suggested, Jerry Lee Lewis, who was at that time a session piano player at Sun Studios, started a boogie-woogie riff.
 Perkins began to improvise on his guitar and with lyrics.
 The Sun recording on December 4, 1956 was produced by Sam Phillips at Sun Studios in Memphis.

 Perkins maintained that he had never heard Jefferson's song when he recorded "Matchbox".
 The songs are musically, thematically, and lyrically totally different.
 Jefferson's song is about a mean-spirited woman; Perkins' is about a lovelorn "poor boy" with limited prospects.
 The song was published and copyrighted in 1957 in the US with words and music by Carl Lee Perkins by Knox Music/Hill and Range Songs of New York.

 The "Matchbox" recording session is historically significant as a milestone in rock and roll history because later that day, Elvis Presley, Johnny Cash, and Lewis were all in the Sun Studio with Sam Phillips with Carl Perkins and his band.
 The impromptu group formed at this jam session became known as the Million Dollar Quartet.

 Carl Perkins performed the song on ABC-TV's Ozark Jubilee on February 2, 1957.
 Perkins and his band also performed the song on the syndicated TV show Ranch Party hosted by Tex Ritter in 1957.
 There was also a promo ad for the release of the Sun single in Billboard magazine.

+Additionally, Johnny Cash and Bob Dylan recorded a version with Carl Perkins at Columbia Studio A during sessions held on February 17 and 18, 1969.
+This recording was later featured on The Bootleg Series Vol. 15: Travelin' Thru, 1967–1969.